cydonian-monk/KSP-DiRT/README.md

 * GalaxyTex_PositiveZ

 ### Kerbals
 These are listed as: "Texture name (Normal Map) - Short description."
+(Note - I've not checked these in 1.5.* just yet.
+I will update this readme later if they're different.)
 * me_suit_difuse_orange (kerbalMainNRM) - Making History suit.
 This is used for both the helmet and body.
 * me_suit_difuse_blue (kerbalMainNRM) - Making History  Suit.
 This is used for both the helmet and body.
 * EVAjetpackscondary (EVAjetpacksecondary_N) - Making History  jetpack.